learn-co-curriculum/pfwtfp-where-are-you-now/README.md

     internet or imagining a "hole" and what kind of thing fits in that "hole"
 2. Trying to pass the tests or do you try to understand how they're trying to improve your approach to solving the problem?
-3. Putting in complicating code, guessing, flailing, hoping the next random pasted bit passes the test (see 1) instead of making a hypothesis, testing it in IRB or with some debugging output before putting it in
+3. Putting in complicated code, guessing, flailing, hoping the next random pasted bit passes the test (see 1) instead of making a hypothesis, testing it in IRB or with some debugging output before putting it in
 4. Not taking time to understand the problem the lab is trying to solve